alex347a/Obsidian/3. Semester/Industriel datakommunikation/31-95-Alexanders_ASUS.md

    legitimate packets from reaching the server.
 3. Connection flooding.
 The attacker establishes a large number of half-open or fully open TCP connections at the target host.
 The host can become so bogged down with these bogus connections that it stops accepting legitimate connections.
-In a DDoS (Distributed Denial-of-Service) attack the attacker controls multiple sources that send loads of traffic to the target.
+In a DDoS (Distributed Denial-of-Service) attack the attacker controls multiple sources that all send loads of traffic to the target.
+When using a wireless connection a packet sniffer can copy the packets that are transmitted from the router.
+This is done passively meaning no packets are injected and is therefore hard to detect.
+Therefore, one of the solutions are cryptography.
+IP spoofing is when the attacker creates a packet with an arbitrary source address, packet content and destination address.
+To solve this issue end-point authentication is needed.
 ###

 ###